speediegq/matrix-client-wishlist/README.md

 - Actions in bulk for every room in a space
 - Friends (not part of the Matrix spec so would be specific to this client)
 - Spaces
+- Custom emojis (really just images though, could be hosted on the leetchat server?)
 - User CSS/JavaScript
 - Allowing UI elements to be moved and positioned freely.